FabienTregan/TheOldManGlitch/readme.md

 ### The off-by-one error

-> Now to understand why this bug is so famous, let's have a look at what happens inside the code.
-There are to arrays that help determinate which Wild Pokémon you will encounter : One is here at address `D887`, starting with this `00`, the other one is a little further, starting with this `05`.
+> To understand why this bug is so famous, lets have a look at what happens inside the code.
+There are two arrays that help determinating which Wild Pokémon you will encounter: One is here at address `D887`, starting with this `00`, the other one is a little further, starting with this `05` at `D8A4`.

-Note : you can use EpicPen to highlight the tables.
+Note: you can use EpicPen to highlight the tables.

 > The first one is default case, the second one is for Water Pokémons.
-The first number is the probability of encountering a Wild Pokémon (`00` meaning no encounter because we are safe when in town, and `05` meaning 5 chances out of `256` when on Water).
-Then we have a list of Pokémons that can be encountered going like this : Level of the most probable encounter, followed by type of the Pokémon of the most probable encounter, Level of a bit less probable encounter, and its type, again and again until the ninth one (with 1.2% encounter probability).
+The first number is the probability of encountering a Wild Pokémon (`00` meaning no encounter because we are safe when in town, and `05` meaning 5 chances out of 256 when on Water).
+Then we have a list of Pokémons that can be encountered going like this: Level of the most probable encounter, followed by type of the Pokémon of the most probable encounter, Level of a bit less probable encounter, and its type, again and again until the ninth one (with 1.2% encounter probability).
 >
 > Looking at the code, we see at address `789E` that we load the address `C45D` into `ld` register,

 Note : It should be highlited in pale pink.

-> then load into register `c` what is at this address, load `wGrassTile` into `a` and compare `a` and `c`. `C45D` is the address of this tile on the bottom right quarter of my character, so here it is Water.
-If it is Water we'll read the probability of encountering a Wild Pokémon in the second table - the Water one - else we use the first one.
+> then load what is at this address into register `c`, load `wGrassTile` into `a` and compare `a` and `c`. `C45D` is the address of this tile on the bottom right quarter of my character, so here it is Water.
+Since it is Water we'll read the probability of encountering a Wild Pokémon in the second table - the Water one - else we would have used the first one.
 >
-> We can then generate a random number, compare it with the given probability to determine if we encountered a Wile Pokémon.
+> We can then generate a random number, compare it with the given probability to determine if we encountered a Wild Pokémon.
 If we encounter one, we need to determine which one and for this, line `78DB`, we read again the type of tile we stand on at address `C45C`.

 Note : you need to scroll down a few lines.
 It should be highlited in pale pink.

 > And maybe you saw the problem?
-We read `C45D` - bottom right quarter of my position - to say 'Were are on Water, we have 5 chances out of 256 to encounter a Wild Pokémon', and now we look at `C45C`, which is bottom *left* corner, to determine which is encountered pokemon.
-We have what we call an off-by-one error.
+We read `C45*D*` - bottom right quarter of my position - to say 'We are are on Water, we have 5 chances out of 256 to encounter a Wild Pokémon', and now we look at `C45*C*`, which is bottom *left* corner, to determine which is the encountered Pokémon.
+I know this error, I made it already, it called an off-by-one error.
 >
 > Since bottom *left* corner of my character does not stand on water, we will use the default table of pokemon to determine the type and level of the encounter, when we used the water table to get the probability of encounter.
-Hence we encounter a non-Water Pokémon while surfing on a Water Tile.
+Hence we encounter a non-Water Pokémon while surfing on a Water Tile in a Zone that has a `00` probability of encountering non-Water Pokémon.

 ### Reuse After Free

 > Something interesting since we have an off-by-one error, is to study how the data from the table that should not be read are generated.

-go left past the `GYM` house, then up to this position :
+go left past the `GYM` house, then up to this position:

 ![Position yourself just above the pond on north of the town](Position%20to%20show%20Reuse%20After%20Free.PNG "Position to go before continuing")